nandopatel/django_googledrive/README.md

 # django_googledrive
 this is a project using the googledrive api with django implementation
 #README

+USER REQUIREMENTS:
+    User must have chrome installed
+    User must have chrome driver and provide the relevant path

 1)
 Get an API key from Google using this link: https://developers.google.com/maps/documentation/javascript/get-api-key 2)